 Founded in 1964, the IUCN Red List also known as the Red Data List evaluates the biological species in the world which are at the risk of extinction.
-The aim of IUCN is to focus on the conservation of the world’s species to reduce the species extinction.
+IUCN aims to focus on the conservation of the world’s species to reduce species extinction.
 More than 77,300 species have been assessed on the IUCN Red List.

 The IUCN Red List can be divided into the following 9 categories:

 - Extinct (EX) – No known individuals remaining.

 - Extinct in the wild (EW) – Known only to survive in captivity, or as a naturalized population outside its historic range.

 - Critically endangered (CR) – Extremely high risk of extinction in the wild.

 - Endangered (EN) – High risk of extinction in the wild.